NickolaiBeloguzov/robust-json/README.md

     print(op.active_json)
     # Output: {'colors': ['cyan', 'magenta']}

-    # Nothing happened
+    # Nothing happened.
-    # That's because 'append_at_end' parameter is set to False
+    # That's because 'append_at_end' parameter is set to False.
-    # Function tried to append new string to each string and failed
+    # Function tried to append new string to each string and failed.
-    # To fix this, we need to set 'append_at_end' parameter to True
+    # To fix this, we need to set 'append_at_end' parameter to True.

     op.append('colors', 'yellow', True)
     print(op.active_json)